Analysis | Why Trump can’t win

 Nine days after Election Day and five days after it became clear that Biden would win Pennsylvania and the presidency, Biden maintains leads in six of the seven states where the margin of victory was closest.
 Nevada, Wisconsin and Michigan have all been called for him.

 His cumulative lead in those six states is 291,000 votes.
-If he were to somehow lose Pennsylvania and lose Georgia, he'd still be president-elect.
+If he were to somehow lose Pennsylvania and lose Georgia, he would still be president-elect.
 He could lose Nevada, Arizona and Georgia and still win.
-But there's no indication that he'll lose any of those states.
+But there’s no indication that he’ll lose any of those states.

 There aren’t enough votes for Trump to move past Biden